 Course Schedules are Subject to Change

-Healthcare AnalyticsThis course will present students with an introduction to the field of health informatics and advanced analytics through the use of core technologies and data analytics (computational and analytical methods) and the use of health information technology to improve patient care outcomes and to enhance health delivery system performance.
-The course will focus on health informatics applications within the healthcare landscape.
-Specific topics will include: overview of the health informatics concept and related terminologies, data standards; security and confidentiality, health information exchanges, population health management and health data analytics, consumer health informatics, emerging health informatics innovations, and other topics related to health informatics.
-Learning objectives will be achieved using a variety of learning methods including (lectures, discussion questions and participations, quizzes, projects, and selected readings from the textbook, peer-reviewed articles, industry reports, etc.,) for each learning objective to develop critical core competency skills and to ascertain real- world applications.
+Healthcare AnalyticsThis course will introduce students to health informatics and advanced analytics through core technologies, data analytics (computational and analytical methods), and health information technology to improve patient care outcomes and enhance the health delivery system’s performance.
+The course will focus on health informatics applications within the healthcare and public health landscape.
+Specific topics will include an overview of the health informatics concept and related terminologies, data standards, security and confidentiality, health information exchanges, population health management, health data analytics, consumer health informatics, emerging health informatics innovations, and other topics related to health informatics.
+Learning objectives will be achieved using a variety of learning methods, including (lectures, discussion questions, participation, assignments, experiential projects, selected readings from the textbook, peer-reviewed articles, and industry reports) for each learning objective to develop critical core competency skills and to ascertain real-world applications.

-Data Mining, Visualization and Decisioning for HealthThis course introduces topics on data mining and visualization tools that are necessary to facilitate the decision-making process to improve healthcare outcomes and support strategic and operational decisions.
-Students review basic concepts, principles, methods, design and implementation techniques, and applications of data mining and data visualization models and applications.
-Students gain core competency skills in data mining to access and create processed datasets, compatible for creating visualization tools such as dashboards, executive summaries, and clinical and operational reports to optimize clinical and business outcomes.
+Data Visualization & AI Machine LearningThis course introduces topics on visualization techniques and AI Machine learning tools that are necessary to facilitate the decision-making process to improve healthcare outcomes and support strategic and operational decisions.
+Students review data basic concepts, principles, methods, design and implementation techniques, and applications of data visualization models and AI applications.
+Students gain core competency skills in using processed datasets, compatible with creating visualization and AI machine learning tools such as dashboards, executive summaries, and clinical and operational applications to optimize clinical and business outcomes.